Clamshell Alliance

 The Clamshell Alliance is an anti-nuclear organization founded in 1976 to oppose the Seabrook Station nuclear power plant in the U.S. state of New Hampshire.
-The alliance has been dormant for many years.

 The group was co-founded by Paul Gunter, Howie Hawkins, Howard Morland, Harvey Wasserman, Guy Chichester, Robert "Renny" Cushing, Jeff Brummer, Anna Gyorgy, Kristie Conrad, Kate Walker, Robin Read, and other activists in 1976.
 The Granite State Alliance, a social-change organization, had launched PEP, the People's Energy Project, several years earlier, in opposition to the proposed Seabrook nuclear power plant.
-The Clamshell Alliance's coalescence began in 1975 as New England activists and organizations began to respond to U.S. President Richard Nixon's "Project Independence", which sought to build 1,000 nuclear power plants by 2000.
+The Clamshell Alliance's coalescence began in 1975 as New England activists and organizations began to respond to U.S. president Richard Nixon's "Project Independence", which sought to build 1,000 nuclear power plants by 2000.

 In 2007, veterans of the Clamshell Alliance marked the 30th anniversary of its founding with the creation of a website called "To the Village Square: Nukes, Clams and Democracy", which relates the story of the Clamshell Alliance and why it matters today.
 The Clamshell Alliance opposes all nuclear power in New England.

 Activities

 The alliance conducted non-violent demonstrations in the late 1970s and 1980s.
-Clamshell protesters occupied the Seabrook Nuclear Power Plant construction site with multiple protests to delay construction.
+Clamshell protesters occupied the Seabrook Station Nuclear Power Plant construction site with multiple protests to delay construction.

 In July 1976 the Clamshell Alliance adopted a Declaration of Nuclear Resistance as a guiding set of principles in a meeting of 60-75 activists.

 On August 1, 1976, 18 New Hampshire residents were arrested for criminal trespass and disorderly conduct in Clamshell's first civil disobedience action on the Seabrook site.
 Three weeks later, a second occupation involved 180 New England residents who were arrested and held in a local armory overnight.

 On May 1, 1977, over 2,000 protesters occupied the Seabrook Nuclear Power Plant construction site.
 1,414 of these activists were arrested.
-Republican Governor Meldrim Thomson, Jr. convinced the district judges not to release them on their own recognizance and made the bail $500.
+Republican governor Meldrim Thomson, Jr. convinced the district judges not to release them on their own recognizance and made the bail $500.
 The defendants refused to pay the bail as a form of bail solidarity.
 They were held in jails and National Guard armories for up to two weeks.
 On May 13, 1977, 550 demonstrators were released without having to post bail because the cost of the imprisonment was costing New Hampshire tens of thousands of dollars.
 At the time it was one of the largest mass arrests in United States history.
 The number of arrests was three times more than the New Hampshire prison system capacity.
 Clamshell activists used this detention for training and networking, and long considered the detention a blunder on the part of the governor.